 Family of west Delray Beach deadly crash victim demands justice

-Now the family of one of the victims from the crash is speaking to WPTV, saying they are waiting for justice as they grieve.
+Now the family of one of the victims from the crash is speaking to WFLX, saying they are waiting for justice as they grieve.

 Speaking Creole, the husband of one of crash victims talked about his loss.